 The Buligi Peninsula track is prime for game viewing, as the open grassland is hugged by the Nile.
 Here you’ll likely spot elephants, buffalos, leopards, hippos, and giraffes by the water.

-There are two boat cruises to choose from at Murchison, each heading in a different direction along the Nile that cuts through the park.
+There are 2 boat cruises to choose from at Murchison, each heading in a different direction along the Nile that cuts through the park.

 The Albert delta takes off from Paraa and leads you down the Nile towards the shores of Lake Albert.
 It travels 28km, taking between 4-5 hours.
 The morning session is best for bird spotting, particularly the prehistoric-looking shoebill stork.
 Join an afternoon cruise to watch the sun slowly set over boundless grasslands, as game and water life can be seen down by the riverbanks.

 The second cruise, the launch trip, leaves Paraa marching upstream towards the mighty Murchison Falls.
 Once reaching the falls, you’ll witness the water cascading through a small 7-metre gorge, creating an almighty splash and carrying mist through to the boat.
 As you glide along the water, passing pods of hippos and bathing elephants, the 3-hour trip won’t feel long enough.

 During both cruises, you’ll likely spot birds, game, and crocodiles sunbathing on the side of the bank.

 From luxury lodges on the banks of the Albert Nile, to eco-lodges nestled deep in the Budongo Forest, there’s no shortage of great accommodation in Murchison.
 Our favourites are …

 Murchison Falls National Park, Uganda’s largest national park can be easily accessed from Kampala and Entebbe via road or flight.
 The process is relatively uncomplicated due to …